 Finding Dog Friendly Parks

 Planning ahead is the key to bringing your dog with you on public lands.
 Different types of public lands are more accessible to dogs than others.
-Richardson recommends that you do your research before you start driving to a trailhead.
+Make sure you do your research before you start driving to a trailhead.

 For example, wilderness areas, national forests and grasslands, BLM lands, and national recreation areas are more likely to be dog friendly.
 (But still be sure to check local rules.)
 National parks, national monuments, and national seashores and lakeshores restrict dogs from many trails or buildings.

 Generally speaking, dogs are allowed anywhere cars can go in national parks, including developed campgrounds.
-Richardson recalls seeing dogs being walked—and even enjoying a ride in a bike trailer—on the developed trails along Grand Canyon National Park's southern rim.
+It's not uncommon to see these furry friends being walked—and even enjoying a ride in a bike trailer—on the developed trails along Grand Canyon National Park's southern rim.

 Each National Park Service site's website highlights where your dog is and isn't allowed to go.
 If you aren't sure, don't be afraid to call ahead and ask.
 The AllTrails app is another tool you can use to learn if a specific hiking trail is accessible for dogs.